 Super Bowl Parlay FAQs

-A good parlay for the Super Bowl is any wager that balances risk-and-reward.
+A good parlay for the Super Bowl is any wager that balances risk and reward.
 A good Super Bowl parlay should have enough risk involved without having to bust your bankroll, while still paying out enough for you to be happy with your potential return.

 The most profitable strategy for a parlay slip is to keep it small.
 Parlays are harder to win than straight bets as you need to get multiple picks correct in order to be paid out as a winner.
 With this in mind, keeping your parlays simple with only two to three legs is the best strategy for those looking to turn a profit.

 Yes, 25-leg parlays have been hit before.
 While incredibly rare, some bettors are lucky enough to find themselves winning parlays that feature several legs.
-Be sure to check the maximum amount of legs allowed within a bet slip at your preferred online sportsbook to see what the biggest parlay you can craft would be.
+Be sure to check the maximum number of legs allowed within a bet slip at your preferred online sportsbook to see what the biggest parlay you can craft would be.